Dodge Caliber Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below breaks down estimated Dodge Caliber insurance rates for additional coverage and risk scenarios.
+The chart below breaks down average Dodge Caliber insurance rates for additional coverage and risk scenarios.

-• The cost that insures a teen driver can cost $3,692 a year
+• The price that insures a 16-year-old driver with full coverage can cost $3,692

 View Chart as Image